Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 [1.
 Desktop app calls Web API](1.%20Desktop%20app%20calls%20Web%20API/README.md) | This first part, presents an ASP.NET Core 2.1 Web API protected by Azure Active Directory OAuth Bearer Authentication.
 This Web API is  exercised by a .NET Desktop WPF application.
 This subfolder contains a Visual Studio solution made of two applications: the desktop application (TodoListClient), and the Web API (TodoListService) </p> ![Topology](1.%20Desktop%20app%20calls%20Web%20API/ReadmeFiles/topology.png)
 [2.
 Web API now calls Microsoft Graph](2.%20Web%20API%20now%20calls%20Microsoft%20Graph/README.md)  | This second part presents an increment where the Web API now calls Microsoft Graph on-behalf of the user signed-in in the desktop application.
 In this part, the Web API uses the Microsoft Authentication Library for .NET (MSAL.NET) to acquire a token for Microsoft Graph using the [on-behalf-of](https://aka.ms/msal-net-on-behalf-of) flow </p>  ![Topology](2.%20Web%20API%20now%20calls%20Microsoft%20Graph/ReadmeFiles/topology.png)

-It's also possible to jump directly to the second part.
+> Note: Even if you'll probably get the most of this tutorial by going through the part in the proposed order, it's also possible to jump directly to the second part.

 ### User experience with this sample